 Some schools have made the change to open-plan learning spaces and larger groups with multiple teachers.
 The research on the effectiveness of this approach is varied.
 However, most agree that for this approach to be successful, the teachers need to be knowledgeable, enthusiastic, energetic, able to form strong relationships with many students, undertake extensive training and have a positive mindset.
 Even then, the restrictions of three teachers in a space with 80-90 students means many of the students will not have direct teacher-to-student interactions, and those students motivated to avoid accountability are able to do so with relative ease (those able to slip through the cracks).

-A strong educational program provides a variety of pedagogical approaches that both cater for the preferred needs of student learning whilst also teaching them to extract benefit from structures that they are not comfortable with.
-Direct instruction, feedback, individual investigation, experiential learning and small group work are all valuable elements and all require the guidance from a competent and well-trained teacher in order to be successful.
+A strong educational program provides a variety of pedagogical approaches that both cater to the preferred needs of student learning whilst also teaching them to extract benefits from structures that they are not comfortable with.
+Direct instruction, feedback, individual investigation, experiential learning, and small group work are all valuable elements and all require guidance from a competent and well-trained teacher in order to be successful.